Generic name: ketorolac [ kee-toe-ROLE-ak ]

-It is very important that your doctor check your progress while you are using ketorolac.
+It is very important that your doctor check your progress while you are using this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.

-Ketorolac may increase your risk of having a heart attack.
+Ketorolac may increase your risk of having blood clots, heart attack, or stroke.
 This is more likely in people who already have heart disease.
-Stop using ketorolac and call your doctor right away if you have chest pain or discomfort; an irregular or fast heart beat; severe indigestion or heartburn; nausea; sweating; or troubled breathing with exertion.
+Call your doctor right away if you have chest pain or discomfort, an irregular or fast heartbeat, severe indigestion or heartburn, nausea, sweating, or troubled breathing with exertion.